translation-cards/txc-maker/docs/setup.md

 We have created a [Docker](https://www.docker.com/what-docker) image that contains the development environment, which is based off of Debian Jessie.

 Depending on your system, you will have to install a different version of Docker.
 If you're unable to install Docker v1.12, please read the section on Docker Toolbox.
+Setting up and running Docker is not always straightforward, so proceed at your own risk.

 1. [Install Docker](https://docs.docker.com/engine/installation/).